Universe

 value

-str or float or int (positional, required)
+str or int or float or decimal (positional, required)

 The value that should be converted to a float or int.